Please contact our Grant Coordinator, Chelsea Provost, with any questions about the Decentralization Grant Program.

-The 2020 Decentralization grant submission window will open in July 2019.
-The application deadline will be Monday, September 16, 2019.
+The 2020 Decentralization grant submission window is now OPEN.
+The application deadline is Monday, September 16, 2019 at 6 p.m.
 Please note the change to a September deadline from previous years.

 How to submit your application:

-All DEC applications must be submitted electronically through our online application system at, Adirondack Lakes Center for the Arts Submittable.
+All grant applications must be submitted electronically through our online application system at, Adirondack Lakes Center for the Arts Submittables.

-For technical questions about Submittable, please contact their support directly:
+For technical questions about Submittables, please contact their support directly:

 Phone: (855) 467-8264, ext.
 2

-In addition to attending a DEC grant writing and informational seminar, please read the updated Community Arts and/or Arts Education Guidelines in their entirety.
+In addition to attending a DEC Information Seminar, please read the updated Community Arts and/or Arts Education Guidelines in their entirety.
 These guidelines are amended each year to meet NYSCA's requirements.

 Download this Brainstorming Worksheet to organize your thoughts into a competitive grant application.

 Project narratives should be thorough, clear, and concise.
 Any narratives regarding your budget, should match your budget form and any large or questionable expenses on your budget form should be explained in your budget notes.